Adventures of a Gardener by Peter Smithers

 Copy of Grow That #Garden Library (3)

-Sir Peter Smithers, was a British politician and diplomat, but also an award-winning gardener.
-He worked as a British spy during World War II.
-Smithers was said to have inspired the fictional character of James Bond.
+Sir Peter Smithers was a British politician, diplomat, and award-winning gardener.
+He worked as a British spy during World War II and is said to have inspired the fictional character of James Bond.

 His obituary stated that: